-Due to being able to tunnel in the soft rock, the residents created an underground network of catacombs leading to towns with buildings up to 8 storeys high beneath the ground.
+Due to being able to tunnel in the soft rock, the residents created an underground network of catacombs leading to towns with buildings up to 8 stories high beneath the ground.
 Today, some people still live in the rock homes and tourists are welcome to stay in rock hotels and take a hot air balloon trip across the Göreme Valley.

-6. Flintstones Inspired Home, Malibu, USA
+6. Flintstones-Inspired Home, Malibu, USA

-TV legend Dick Clark of “Bandstand” fame built this single storey house in Malibu while inspired by the classic 1960’s Flintstones cartoon.
+TV legend Dick Clark of “Bandstand” fame built this single-story house in Malibu while inspired by the classic 1960’s Flintstones cartoon.
 Listed for sale at $3.5 million, the home’s carved and cavelike interior is reminiscent of Fred and Wilma’s rocky home.
 Situated on 23 acres, with views of the Serrano Valley, the Boney Mountains, the Channel Islands and the Pacific Ocean, it is still seeking a buyer.

 7. Icelandic Turf Houses, Iceland